 In 1437, Charles VII arrived in Paris for the first time in years.
 Upon his return, the king began reforming the French army.
 Recruitment became more efficient while discipline improved.
 In 1441, Charles resumed the war with England.
 During 1444, the English made a truce with France.
 In exchange for peace, King Henry VI would marry Charles’ niece, Margaret of Anjou.
 Despite this agreement, fighting resumed in August 1449.

 Unlike prior times in the war, France dominated the English.
 In contrast to Henry V, his son, Henry VI of England, proved to be an incompetent leader.
-With the War of the Roses developing in England, the English were unable to focus on France entirely.
+With the Wars of the Roses developing in England, the English were unable to focus on France entirely.
 Because of this, Charles VII faced less resistance in taking Normandy and Guyenne.

 By 1453, the war was coming to an end.
 England had lost all of its French lands, except for the port city of Calais.
 Although England had been defeated, a peace treaty was never signed.
 Despite the odds, Charles VII had emerged victorious.
 He could now focus on rebuilding his kingdom.

-Charles VII spent the remainder of his reign engaged in conflict with his heir, the future Louis XI.
+Charles VII of France spent the remainder of his reign engaged in conflict with his heir, the future Louis XI.
 Both men often disagreed with each other.
 A cunning and ruthless prince, Louis tended to intrigue behind the king’s back.
 Charles eventually reached a breaking point with his son after Louis refused to submit to him.
 To escape his father’s wrath, Louis fled to Burgundy for protection.
 The two men remained estranged until Charles’s death on July 22, 1461.

 Charles VII proved to be one of France’s most important kings.
 Inheriting a chaotic kingdom, Charles managed to rise from an exiled claimant to a crowned king.
 By creating peace with Burgundy, Charles gradually turned the tide of war in France’s favor.
 In 1453, the king finally emerged victorious against the English.
 With his kingdom secured, Charles focused on rebuilding it for his successors.